saranobrega/Document-Processing-Project-/README.md

 ## Notebooks

-- create_n_samples_dataset notebook (coming!) converts annotations and categories to COCO format.
+- create_n_samples_dataset notebook  converts annotations and categories to COCO format.

 - faster_rcnn_baseline_v0 notebook is the baseline Faster-RCNN model for this project.
 This means no hyperparameter tuning or data augmentation was performed in this baseline model.